HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/friendlyurl_wcmviewer/wcm_config_wcmviewer_workfriendly.md

 ## How friendly URLs for web content are constructed

 Friendly URLs for web content are constructed just as friendly URLs for pages but include additional information that identifies the path to a content item.
 When the portal decodes a friendly URL, it decodes the URL from beginning to end.
-Each path segment of the URL is matched with the friendly URL names of portal pages until no more matches can be located.
+Each path segment of the URL is matched with the friendly URL names of DX pages until no more matches can be located.
 The remainder of the URL is then considered to be path information to a content item.

-This path information is mapped to a shared public render parameter that is scoped to the portal page identified by the URL.
+This path information is mapped to a shared public render parameter that is scoped to the DX page identified by the URL.
 The fully qualified name of this path-info parameter is `http://www.ibm.com/xmlns/prod/websphere/portal/publicparams:path-info`.
 The path-info parameter can contain multiple values, with the individual values representing segments of a content path.
 The segments are concatenated using a forward slash \(`/`\) as a path separator.

 Friendly URLs for web content take the following general form: